 Vital, a 1992 Tusculum graduate, returned to his alma mater in December, 2010 after 14 seasons as the head coach at Carson-Newman University.
-While at the Jefferson City, Tenn. school, Vital amassed one of finest coaching careers in South Atlantic Conference and NCAA Division II history.
-In his 14 seasons, he led the Eagles to an impressive 165-85-19 worksheet, which is the best coaching record at Carson-Newman, making him the second winningest coach in South Atlantic Conference history.
+While at the Jefferson City, Tenn. school, Vital amassed an impressive 165-85-19 worksheet, giving him a career coaching mark of 232-118-30, making him the second winningest coach in South Atlantic Conference history.
 He enters the 2017 campaign with a career SAC worksheet of 99-53-11, which are also the second-most league wins in conference history.

 In his first year at Tusculum, Vital earned SAC Coach of the Year honors for the sixth time in his career after directing a youthful Pioneer squad to a second-place finish in the conference with a 6-1-2 record.
 It was the ninth time that a Vital-led team has finished either first or second in the SAC.

-In 2014, Vital guided the Pioneers to their first SAC Tournament Championship since 2009, winning three games away from home after entering the tournament as the sixth seed.
-During the tournament, the Pioneers won a quarterfinal game at Carson-Newman on a goal in the 88th minute, beat Mars Hill in the semifinals on penalty kicks, then defeated Wingate in double overtime on a goal from Mark Patterson after tying the game with two minutes remaining in regulation.
+In 2014, Vital guided the Pioneers to their first SAC Tournament Championship since 2009, winning three matches away from home after entering the tournament as the sixth seed.
+During the tournament, the Pioneers won a quarterfinal match at Carson-Newman on a goal in the 88th minute, advanced past Mars Hill in the semifinals on penalty kicks, then defeated 20th-ranked Wingate in double overtime on a goal from Mark Patterson after tying the game with two minutes remaining in regulation.

-With a career record of 206-114-30, Vital ranks in the top 30 among active NCAA Division II coaches in both wins and winning percentage (.634).
-Vital has had 16 All-South Atlantic Conference selections during his five years at Tusculum, along with a pair of NSCAA All-Region selections in defenders Matias Rubio (2011) and Guillermo Lazcano (2015) and Andre De Giorgi (2016).
+With a career record of 234-126-36, Vital ranks in the top-30 among active NCAA Division II coaches in both wins and winning percentage (.636).
+Vital has had 23 All-South Atlantic Conference selections during his seven years at Tusculum, along with All-Region selections Matias Rubio (2011), Guillermo Lazcano (2015) and Andre De Giorgi (2016).
 Vital recorded his 200th career victory on September 16, 2015 as the Pioneers defeated Queens University of Charlotte 2-0 on the road.
 He became only the second coach in SAC history with 100 conference wins when the Pioneers blanked Anderson 2-0 on Sep.
 23, 2017.

-In 2010, Vital guided C-N to a 12-5-1 record, including 8-1 in the league to capture the program’s third straight SAC championship and seventh in the last eight seasons.
-It was also C-N’s eighth consecutive winning season with Vital’s teams going 115-31-14 (.763), including 49-6-4 in South Atlantic Conference play (.864) during that eight-year span.
+In 2010, Vital guided C-N to a 12-5-1 record, including 8-1 in the league to capture the program’s third straight SAC championship and seventh in a span of eight seasons.
+It was also C-N’s eighth consecutive winning season with Vital’s teams going 115-31-14, including 49-6-4 in South Atlantic Conference play (.864) during that eight-year span.

 Vital and Baldock repeated those honors in 2005 as the Eagles went 18-2-2 for the most wins in school history as C-N finished the year ranked sixth in the nation.
 Carson-Newman captured the program’s third straight SAC Championship and its first Food Lion SAC Tournament title in school history.
 Vital and the Eagles followed with the first four-peat performance in SAC history as C-N posted a 14-2-2 worksheet in 2006 and finished the year ranked 15th in Division II.